|

 gauge transformation.

-used, does not transform as a true four-vector.
-Instead, under Lorentz
+though commonly used, does not transform as a true four-vector.
+Instead,

-transformations, it picks up an additional gradient term — a
+under Lorentz transformations, it picks up an additional gradient term

-manifestation of gauge freedom.
-This is a direct reflection of the
+— a manifestation of gauge freedom.
+This is a direct reflection of

-true vector representation of the Lorentz group.
-The singularity in the
+states within a true vector representation of the Lorentz group.
+The

-regularization or bad limits, but a genuine structural signal: it tells
+artifact of poor regularization or bad limits, but a genuine structural

-us that the massless theory must be formulated differently — not
+signal: it tells us that the massless theory must be formulated

-through a Proca-like field, but via gauge fields with constrained
+differently — not through a Proca-like field, but via gauge fields

 We could avoid the complications arising from the non-covariant

-imposing a strong constraint on the form of the theory: namely, that all
+by imposing a strong constraint on the form of the theory: namely, that

 (We use